bareMinerals Combo Control Milky Face Primer Review

 Review

-Results you may expect from using bareMinerals Combo Control Milky Face Primer:
+Does bareMinerals Combo Control Milky Face Primer Work?

-Quite moisturizing: bareMinerals Combo Control Milky Face Primer has a moisturizing rating of 4.3 out of 10.
+According to CreamScan analysis, bareMinerals Combo Control Milky Face Primer is quite moisturizing, with a moisturizing rating of 4.3 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a moderate humectancy of 4.0 out of 10, entirely due to the substantial concentration of Butylene Glycol (est. ≈4.0%), and a moderate occlusivity of 4.6 out of 10, primarily due to the high content of Dimethicone (est. ≈9.0%).